 Irving, TX 75038

-RE: Project 52299
+RE: Control # 52299

 This filing is delayed due to a delay in receiving the account information required for this submission.

-Pioneer Natural Resources – PNR Mobile Home Park TX1650162, is a commercial water and sewer system providing service to a combination of mobile homes and RV’s for temporary housing in Midland, TX.
+Pioneer Natural Resources – PNR Mobile Home Park TX1650162, is a private water and sewer system providing service to a combination of mobile homes and RV’s for temporary housing in Midland, TX.
 The location of the system is on 3001 NCR 1140, Midland, TX 79705.
 All facilities are located within Midland County.
-This is a Ground Storage Water system supported by a water distribution system and aerobic waster systems.
+This is a public water system on purchased water supported by a water distribution system and aerobic waste systems.

-We are requesting critical load status for the 6 electric meters providing water and sewer to the wells, water plant, sewer plant, lift stations and fire pump room.
-We are requesting critical status since these accommodations are for traveling rotational crews and permanent residence that do not have other housing options.
+We are requesting critical load status for the 6 electric meters providing water and sewer utilities including water plant, 3ea sewer plants, lift stations and fire pump room.
+We are requesting critical status since these accommodations are for traveling rotational crews and permanent residents that do not have other housing options.

 Electrical service is provided by MP2 Energy for the following meters: